Hush (Buffy the Vampire Slayer): Plot

 The next night, the ghouls leave the belfry and float into town accompanied by their straitjacketed, deformed minions.
 They knock on the door of a student.
 When he opens it, roused from sleeping, they hold him down and carve out his heart while he tries in vain to scream.
 At Giles' apartment, Olivia is frightened by one of the Gentlemen outside Giles' window.
 The following morning in a campus classroom, Giles uses a series of overhead transparencies to explain to the others that the Gentlemen steal the townspeople's voices so no one can scream as they gather the hearts they need, and that folklore indicates that they have been vanquished before when a princess screamed: the only thing that will kill them is a live human voice.

 On her own, Tara finds a spell to help the town get their voices back, and goes out to show it to Willow.
 On the way to Willow's dorm she trips, turns around and sees the Gentlemen floating toward her.
 In Willow's dorm she frantically knocks on doors which no one will open; the Gentlemen steadily pursue her.
 Willow hears Tara's panicked knocking down the hall and exits her room as Tara sprints into her, sending them both tumbling.
 They lock themselves into a laundry room and try to barricade the door with a vending machine, but it is too heavy for them to move.
 Willow, injured, sits and concentrates on moving the machine with telekinesis; she fails, but Tara sees what she is doing.
 They clasp hands and the machine moves swiftly across the room, blocking the door.

 On patrol, Riley notices shadows in the belfry and goes to investigate.
 Buffy finds two of the Gentlemen's minions, kills one and runs after the other.
-Riley fights his way into the belfry and while he is embattled, Buffy crashes through a window, fighting.
-He turns to attack and finds himself face to face with Buffy; she sees him as an agent of the Initiative for the first time.
-When a minion pins her down she sees and recognizes the box from her dream and gesticulates wildly for Riley to destroy it.
+Riley fights his way into the belfry and while he is embattled, Buffy crashes through a window to fight the Gentlemen.
+He turns to attack and finds himself face to face with Buffy; she sees him as an armed agent of the Initiative for the first time.
+When a minion aggressively holds her from behind, she sees and recognizes the box from her dream and gesticulates wildly for Riley to destroy it.
 When he does so, the stolen voices escape.
 With her voice returned, Buffy screams until the heads of the Gentlemen and their minions explode.

 The next day, Tara tells Willow she is special and has significant power.
 Olivia tells Giles that she now believes that everything he told her about witchcraft and darkness is true and that she is scared by the experience.
-Riley comes to visit Buffy in her dorm room and they awkwardly begin to talk about the events of the previous night.
+Riley comes to Buffy's dorm room; they agree they "have to talk," but then sit in silence.